 Optimization Mesh - 78 684 Elements

-As seen in Model Simplification, I started with a simplified CAD model and created 23 unique design vectors that would test iterate the optimization to determine the best result.
-It should be noted that each optimization run only generally ran 9 iterations before being caught up on local minimums even with a 1% tolerance.
+As seen in Model Simplification, I started with a simplified CAD model and created 23 unique design vectors to test and iterate the optimization and determine the best result.
+It should be noted that each optimization run typically ran only 9 iterations before being caught in a local minima, even with a 1% tolerance.

-It should be noted an error was made and the position of the inner side of the lug relative to the symmetric face was not defined and thus the part got skinnier without consideration for the hydraulic cylinder that would normally sit there.
-This is an inaccuracy however due to the course structure and timeline this change was not possible before the course completion.
+It should be noted that an error was made: the position of the inner side of the lug relative to the symmetric face was not defined; thus, the part became skinnier without consideration for the hydraulic cylinder that would normally sit there.
+This is an inaccuracy, however, due to the course structure and timeline, this change was not possible before the course completion.

-On the top face of the part, there is a stress riser as a result of a sharp incline.
-This error is a result of that point not being considered a design variable.
-In the future this can be elevated by making it a design variable or by adding a fillet for the final design.
+On the top face of the part, there is a stress riser due to a sharp incline.
+This error results from that point not being considered a design variable.
+In the future, this can be elevated by making it a design variable or by adding a fillet for the final design.

-Again, out of the scope of the project, a mesh convergence test would be beneficial in determining the ideal number of elements to reduce compute time.
+Again, outside the scope of the project, a mesh convergence test would be beneficial for determining the optimal number of elements to reduce computational time.

 On this project, overall I was able to achieve 95%.
 However it would be interesting to perform a topology study with the proper loading in the future.